ThomasMTurner/ThomasMTurner/README.md

 ## Who am I?

-$$
-\lambda_{5}
-$$
+$$Y = \lambda f. (\lambda x. fx)(\lambda x. fx)$$

 No, seriously.
 My name is Thomas Turner, and I am a Computer Science student at the University of Bath.

-I am also a hobbyist technical writer in both technology & software, as well as philosophy & cutting edge science (i.e. hard problem of consciousness, geometric deep learning, theoretical physics).
+Furthermor,I am also a hobbyist technical writer in both technology & software engineering, as well as philosophy & cutting edge science (i.e. the hard problem of consciousness, geometric deep learning, theoretical physics).

 ## Github Statistics